scaljeri/eventhub-xxl/README.md

 Note: You cannot trigger a disabled namespace directly

 ### Multiple
-By default is is possible to register a callback multiple times for the same event.
+By default it is possible to register a callback multiple times for the same event.
 This can be disabled by doing

     eh.allowMultiple(false);